Akecel/BobApp-API/README.md

 ## API <a name="api"></a>

-Bob uses an internal API to communicate with the mobile app.
+### REST Standart

+Bob's API is used to securely transmit data and communicate between the backend and the mobile application.
+The API is based on the REST standart, so it respects its features.
+You can Read the [Bob'API use documentation](https://documenter.getpostman.com/view/5724091/RztfvWwT)

+### Controller

 The API uses the laravel resource controllers too (See Backoffice Administration above).
 But APIs require less predefined route :